danielabel/trades/README.md

 It accepts files that contain unordered trades and will order by 'Trade Date' and 'Trade Identifier'

 ## features not yet included
 0. No integration test (is one needed?)
-3. Either verify column names exist or Allow important column names to specified
+1. Graph drawing
+2. Verifying column names exist - failing fast
-4. Consider use of `NumPy` to do calculations to optimise for large file sets
+3. Large data sets - Consider direct use of `NumPy` to do calculations to optimise if needed under test.

 # Development notes